 NTP, the Network Time Protocol, is the way most computers and mobile devices obtain their time through.
 NTS (Network Time Security) is to NTP what HTTPS is to HTTP.
 It also is as easy to upgrade as upgrading to HTTPS is these days: No effort for the client, just adding a certificate for the server.
 More details in the following articles:

 - Transparent, Trustworthy Time with NTP and NTS: A motivation and introduction.
-Also contains a list of official, semi-official and community NTS servers.
+Also refers to a list of official, semi-official and community NTS servers.

 - Configuring an NTS-capable NTP server: What to do and why.